dr563105/mlops-project-grocery-sales/README.md

 make run_model_training
 ```

 Copy predictions to both `deployment/deploy-flask` and `deployment/deploy-lambda` directories.
 ```
 make copy_preds
 ```

 # Deployment
 As we move to deployment and it takes a separe `Pipfile`, it would be best all the opened terminal windows be closed and new ones opened for this section.
+If you want just test out deployment, run the above copy command.
+For [flask-mlflow app](/deployment/webservice-flask-mlflow/), the script automatically handles it.

 ## Flask: